awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

    "oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE:aud": "sts.amazonaws.com"
    ```

    Add a comma to the end of the previous line, and then add the following line after the previous line\.
-Replace *region\-code* with your AWS Region\.
+Replace *region\-code* with the AWS Region that your cluster is in\.
 Replace *EXAMPLED539D4633E53DE1B71EXAMPLE* with your cluster's OIDC provider ID\.

    ```
    "oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE:sub": "system:serviceaccount:kube-system:ebs-csi-controller-sa"